chrissarmstrong/seeking-manifold/content/index.md

 ## Additional tidbits

-Here are some things I've been [[Sabbatical Activities|thinking about and doing lately]]:
+Here are some things I've been thinking about and doing lately ([[Sabbatical Activities|more info on my sabbatical activities here]]):

 ![[Activities.png]]